 - Want some warmth: Boost in the 600Hz-800Hz range

 Compression on the spoken word is a funny thing.
-If you incorrectly set the compression, you can lose words or give the person a muted or over-compressed sound.
+Incorrectly set, words can be lost or the person sounds muted or over-compressed.

-First, determine IF compression should be used.
-If the pastor’s voice stays within a reasonable range and you’re not waiting to jump on the volume fader at any moment, then don’t worry about.
+Determine if compression should be used.
+If the pastor’s voice stays within a reasonable range and you’re not waiting to jump on the volume fader at any moment, then don’t worry about it.

 Consider these settings:

-- Set attack to a fast speed so the compressor kicks quick.
+- Set attack at a fast speed so the compressor kicks in quick.

 - Set the release to something nearing slow as when they go loud, you know they will be loud long enough for the compressor to need to stay engaged.

 - Set the ratio of compression so when they go loud, it’s obvious to the listeners they are talking louder (so you get the related emotional impact) but not so loud that it’s obnoxious.
-I like to run around 1:3.
-I’ve seen suggestions from 1:2 to 1:6.
-That’s 1 decibel coming out for ever 6 decibels going over the threshold limit.
+I like to run around 3:1.
+I’ve seen suggestions from 2:1 to 6:1 – that’s 1 decibel coming out for every 6 decibels going over the threshold limit.
 It just depends on the pastor and their volume range.

 Use it, don’t use it, it’s up to you!
 I have not used reverb in every case where I’ve mixing the spoken word but I have had times when I needed to use it.
 The use of reverb on the pastor’s mic enabled me to smooth out their voice and give it a little more body than I could get with just EQ.